intel/neural-compressor/examples/helloworld/tf_example1/README.md

 1. Download the FP32 model
 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_6/mobilenet_v1_1.0_224_frozen.pb

-2. Update the root of dataset in conf.ymal
+2. Update the root of dataset in conf.yaml
 The configuration will create a dataloader of Imagenet and it will do Bilinear resampling to resize the image to 224x224.
 And it will create a TopK metric function for evaluation.
 ```yaml
 quantization:                                        # optional. tuning constraints on model-wise for advance user to reduce tuning space.